Assumption Cathedral in Volodymyr-Volynskyi

 Cathedral of Assumption is located in the historical centre of Volodymyr-Volynskyi, at the Luga river.
 At the river is located a sacred spring and one could ask whether the church was not built at an older cult site as it is frequent in many other places.

 Next to the church stands a belltower (built in 1900) and house of bishop.
 Unusual and valuable is the fortified residence of Volynian bishops (1494).
 Not too far from the church are also ramparts of the medieval city.

 - Мстиславов храм успения богоматери в городе Владимире Волынском , 1900.
 Accessed in the 21st August 2015

 Thus far the amazing heritage of Ukraine is too little known abroad.
 This enormous country has incredible wealth and diversity of heritage.
-Most interesting landmarks here are the medieval churches and monasteries of the Kievan Rus’, some unique prehistoric settlements and some of the world’s longest caves.
+The most interesting landmarks here are the medieval churches and monasteries of the Kievan Rus’, some unique prehistoric settlements, and some of the world’s longest caves.

 Since ancient times human talents and skills have been expressed in religious architecture and arts, and traditions and rituals have evolved around pilgrimage sites.
 Religious buildings represent a major part of the highest achievements in architecture and crafts.